CSBSJU/CSCI-310/docs/syllabus.md

 **Exams:** There will be three closed book/open note in-class exams and one closed book/open note cumulative final exam.
-All exam times are documented on your [Canvas calendar <span class="fa fa-external-link" aria-hidden="true"></span>] (https://csbsju.instructure.com/calendar); you are responsible for keeping those times clear in your schedule.
+All exam times are documented on your <a href="https://csbsju.instructure.com/calendar">Canvas calendar <span class="fa fa-external-link" aria-hidden="true"></span></a>; you are responsible for keeping those times clear in your schedule.
 Students will be allowed to make up missed exams ONLY in the case of a documented emergency and at the discretion of the instructor.

 **Emails / Outlook meeting invitations:** I welcome emails and Outlook meeting invitations from students.
 However, I do ask that you please use the following